A Kickstarter First: Selling Space in Books Using Kickstarter for Authors!

 I’ve been a self-published author for a few years now and am just beginning to make a profit.
 It’s nice to see this upward spiral, but I’m not yet at the point where I can pay $1,000 plus for an illustrator and expect to make that back in the foreseeable future, especially when factoring in all the other usual fees I have…purchasing books, shipping costs, proofs.
 That’s why I decided to try Kickstarter.

-When people have asked me how to self-publish, I always say it’s very easy to upload your book to Amazon and have it be “published,” the difficult part as any self-published author knows is having people know it’s out there.
+When people have asked me how to self-publish, I always say it’s very easy to upload your book to Amazon and have it “published,” the difficult part, as any self-published author knows, is having people know it’s out there.
 I’ve found the same to be true of Kickstarter.
 The platform itself is easy to set up, but it’s what you put into the campaign that matters.

-Other things you’ll need to think about: an author bio that shows you know what you’re doing, an eye-catching cover image or even a video, and an audience.
+Other things you’ll need to think about are an author bio that shows you know what you’re doing, an eye-catching cover image or even a video, and an audience.
 I began advertising my new project and my campaign weeks before I launched.
-I’ve been posting updates on my blog to show the progress from sketches to art, and have been writing other posts about bad dreams, the topic of the book.
+I’ve been posting updates on my blog to show the progress from sketches to art and have been writing other posts about bad dreams, the topic of the book.

 Thanks so much for taking the time to write this awesome guest post about how an author could use Kickstarter to help make their dream book a reality!
 Check out Lori Fettner, her books, and her Kickstarter project out on the links below!
 If you would like to write a guest post, just Contact Us At Indie Publishing Group!

 At Indie Publishing Group, we’re proud to assist Canadian and North American authors in self-publishing their work.
 If you are in the process of writing a book and need any assistance with paperback or ebook formatting, cover design, professional editing, or uploading to self-publishing sites such as Amazon KDP and Ingram Spark, please don’t hesitate to reach out and contact us.